JstMagic/shopoffer/README.md

    - (1) it checks if an offer is still valid based on the expiration date > current timestamp (then offer expired) when you make an api call to it but this code was commented out so I could implement a different method
    - (2) created a ScheduledTasks which runs every 5 seconds to check if an offer is still valid and if its invalid it flags the offer in the database field (valid) to false, if an offer is already canceled then it doesn't mark this offer

-# What i didnt do
+# What I didnt do
 create other html offer pages to carryout cruid opperations

 # Running Demo